lsst-sqre/sqr-001/README.rst

 ------------

 .. image:: https://github.com/lsst-sqre/technote-001/blob/master/gitlfs.png
-   :alt: GitLFS Architecture Diagram
+   :alt: Git LFS Architecture Diagram

-After installing the gitLFS client, a user who having cloned and modified now pushes their GitLFS repo is in fact generating two requests when pushing a file specified in a repo's .gitattributes as being tracked.
+After installing the gitLFS client, a user who having cloned and modified now pushes their Git LFS repo is in fact generating two requests when pushing a file specified in a repo's .gitattributes as being tracked.
 The first one goes to the GitHub server and contains a JSON packet that looks something like this: